-Q: WHAT ARE THE CAREER AND SALARY EXPECTATIONS?
+Q: WHAT ARE MARKETING MANAGER SALARY EXPECTATIONS LIKE?

-According to the U.S. Bureau of Labor Statistics, the 2014 median salary for Marketing Managers was $123,450.
+According to the U.S. Bureau of Labor Statistics, the 2022 median salary for Marketing Managers was $138,730 per year.

 Though most marketing managers work during regular business hours, the job may require additional work hours to meet tight project deadlines.
 A marketing manager is expected to “make it happen.”
 Some marketing management positions, especially those for large or intentional companies, may require a lot of travel.